r4victor/tenthousandmeters/content/blog/python_bts_05.md

 1
 ```

 Recall that when we call a function, CPython creates a frame object to execute it.
 This example shows that an enclosed function can outlive the frame object of an enclosing function.
-The benefit of the cell mechasim is that it allows to avoid keeping the frame object of an enclosing function and all its references in memory.
+The benefit of the cell mechanism is that it allows to avoid keeping the frame object of an enclosing function and all its references in memory.

 ## LOAD_GLOBAL and STORE_GLOBAL